Callum O'Hare: Coventry City

 On 22 August 2019, O'Hare signed with EFL League One club Coventry City on a season-long loan.
 He made 40 appearances and scored 4 goals for Coventry before the season was suspended due to the COVID-19 pandemic.
 On 9 June 2020 the League One season was officially ended and Coventry were crowned champions, securing promotion to the Championship.
 O'Hare returned to Aston Villa ahead of the resumption of the Premier League season.
 On 25 June 2020, O'Hare was released by Aston Villa.

 Following his release from Villa, O'Hare signed permanently for Coventry on 15 July 2020 on a three-year deal.
 He scored his first Championship goal in Coventry's 3–2 victory over QPR, their first league win of the season.

 Having been stretchered off just ten minutes into a 3–1 defeat to Sheffield United on 26 December 2022, it was later confirmed that O'Hare had suffered an ACL injury that would rule him out for at least nine months.

 On 1 July 2024, Coventry City announced O'Hare had left the club, following his refusal to sign a new contract after his contract expired at the end of June, having made 162 league appearances, netting seventeen times.

 Sheffield United

 On 15 July 2024, O'Hare joined Championship club Sheffield United on a four-year deal.
 During the 24-25 season, he made 44 league appearances, scoring 2 goals and featured in 3 play-off matches, adding a further 2 goals.
 He scored in both legs of the 2025 EFL Championship play-off final against Bristol City, helping secure a 6-0, record aggregate win for Sheffield United.

+Wrexham

+On 1 September 2026, O'Hare joined fellow Championship club Wrexham on a three-year deal.

 International career

 Born in England, O'Hare is of Irish descent.

 He has represented England at U20 level.